Increase protein intake:

 Breads, pastas, cookies, cake all contain refined grains which cause an over-secretion of the hormone insulin due to the spike in blood glucose levels.
-This tells the body that there is enough energy available from the glucose so it should stop burning fat and store it instead.
+This tells the Healthy Body that there is enough energy available from the glucose so it should stop burning fat and store it instead.
 Constantly high levels of insulin can also lead to insulin resistance which can lead to diabetes.
 Complex carbohydrates such as whole grains, brown rice, fruits and vegetables result in a more steady release of glucose into the blood which doesn’t result in the secretion of excess insulin.

 Eat more fiber:

-Fiber is a non-digestible carbohydrate, but the body tries hard to break it down, using up energy and thereby increasing metabolism.
+Fiber is a non-digestible carbohydrate, but the Healthy Body tries hard to break it down, using up energy and thereby increasing metabolism.
 Fiber makes you feel full sooner and stays in your stomach longer than other foods which helps slow down the rate of digestion and keeping you feeling full longer.
 Be sure to increase water intake as you add more fiber into your diet to prevent constipation!